fayfaywcl/CART315/Process/Journal.md

 During this process, I noted several common issues and technical reminders that will be useful for future prototypes:

-- Remember to set colliders to **Is Trigger** if want the player to pass through an object while still detecting interactions
+- Remember to set colliders to "Is Trigger" if want the player to pass through an object while still detecting interactions

-- Assign the correct **Tag** to an object if code uses tags for comparison (for example, checking which object the player interacts with) [Common Error that I faced]
+- Assign the correct "Tag" to an object if code uses tags for comparison (for example, checking which object the player interacts with) [Common Error that I faced]

-- **Box Colliders** should be set slightly larger than the object.
+- "Box Colliders" should be set slightly larger than the object.
 If the collider is too small, the player may collide with the door before it has time to open

-- If a **bouncing ball gets stuck inside another object**, it is likely because the object does not have a **Mesh Collider**.
+- If a bouncing ball gets stuck inside another object, it is likely because the object does not have a "Mesh Collider".
   - Reminder: make sure the Mesh Collider component is added and enabled.

 ![MeshCollider](Media/MeshCollider.png)